 Chuck Becker offers his clients critical, strategic legal advice that protects against costly litigation from governments, class actions, or individuals.
-Environmental regulations means that anyone owning or leasing estate could find themselves in litigation.
+Environmental regulation means that anyone owning or leasing real estate could find themselves in litigation.
 Chuck is a multidisciplinary problem solver with more than 30 years' practice experience, primarily in the areas of environmental law, real estate, land use and trial law.

 Environmental Law and Litigation